Kaden Fulcher: Professional

 On October 3, 2017, the Detroit Red Wings signed Fulcher to a three-year, entry-level contract.
 Following a championship winning season in junior hockey, Fulcher was assigned to the Toledo Walleye of the ECHL on September 27, 2018.
 During the 2018–19 season, Fulcher posted a 15–7–6 record with a 3.00 GAA and a .899 save percentage in 28 games for the Walleye in his first professional season.
 On March 3, 2019, Fulcher posted his first career shutout, in a 5–0 victory over the Indy Fuel.

 On March 31, 2019, Fulcher was recalled by the Red Wings under emergency conditions.
 On April 6, he made his NHL debut for the Red Wings in a game against the Buffalo Sabres, replacing an injured Jimmy Howard in the second period, making nine saves on 11 shots in 28 minutes.
 Following the completion of the Red Wings' season, Fulcher was re-assigned to the Walleye the next day and added to their playoff roster.

 On January 12, 2021, the Red Wings assigned Fulcher to the Grand Rapids Griffins of the American Hockey League (AHL).

 As a free agent from the Red Wings, following four seasons within the organization, Fulcher remained un-signed leading into the 2022–23 season.
 He returned to the professional ranks on December 17, 2022, in signing a contract with ECHL club, the Reading Royals.
 After making his debut with the Royals, Fulcher was soon loaned to AHL club, the Syracuse Crunch, in January 2023.

+Continuing his career, Fulcher signed with the ECHL's Idaho Steelheads on September 19, 2023; however, he was released from his contract on October 18, and instead signed with the Pensacola Ice Flyers of the SPHL on October 23.
+Soon after, Fulcher returned to the ECHL, as the Ice Flyers loaned him to the Savannah Ghost Pirates on November 22.

+Fulcher was traded to the Worcester Railers in the end of December 2023 from the Savannah Ghost Pirates in exchange for cash considerations.
+Fulcher played a total of five games during his short stint in Savannah, collecting a .893 save percentage, a 3.78 goals against average, and an 0-4-0 record.